DeepWave-KAUST/FWI_Conditional-CNN_UQ-pub/README.md

 configurations may be required for different combinations of workstation and GPU.

 ## Cite us
-Lingyun Yang, Omar M. Saad, Tariq Alkhalifah, et al. 2025.
+Lingyun Yang, Omar M. Saad, Tariq Alkhalifah, et al. 2026.
 Conditional image prior for uncertainty quantification in full waveform inversion.
-International Meeting for Applied Geoscience and Energy.